 Where to sleep near Sigiriya

 Among the greatest things to do in Sri Lanka there’s staying in places that are fully immersed in nature and that are environmentally friendly.
 Back of Beyond Dehigaha Ela is at about 30 minutes drive from Sigiriya, and one of the most unique hotels I have ever stayed at.
-There, Diana and I stayed first in a tree house, and then in a boulder cottage.
+I stayed first in a tree house, and then in a boulder cottage.
 Both rooms were stylish, cozy and fun to sleep in.

 Back of Beyond Pidurangala is located closer to the famous Sri Lanka attractions, but just as beautiful.
 As both places are quite isolated, meals are available there for a very reasonable price.
 There’s a good selection of local and international cuisine – trying local food is one of the things to do in Sri Lanka!